Corporate Compliance Update - 2013

 Janet Hodgdon, Healthcare Consulting Director

 Compliance remains a major focus of the Department of Health and Human Services.
 Through CMS, the OIG and others, oversight of Medicare and Medicaid reimbursement continues unabated and, in fact, expands.
 This article summarizes and provides guidance on some of the recent efforts of these departments.

-Its October again and, as we all expected, the 2012 OIG audit list relative to possible healthcare fraud and abuse has been published.
+Its October again and, as we all expected, the 2013 OIG audit list relative to possible healthcare fraud and abuse has been published.
 The document is filled with a plethora of new topics and proposed audit activities as well as continuation of audit activities on subjects from years past.
-The continuation of reviews indicates that the OIG has not satisfied their objectives for the review and should not be construed as losing interest or winding down activities.
+The continuation of reviews indicates that the OIG has not satisfied their objectives for the review and does not appear to be winding down or losing interest in its ongoing activities.

 Hospital Concerns and Guidance